 Thomas Seeley’s article on Darwinian beekeeping has unleashed a fury of discussion among beekeepers.
 Of particular interest are the ways in which feral colonies handle parasites and pathogens.
-Feral bees do not have beekeeper assistance, yet they seem to do fine without it.
+Feral bees do not have beekeeper assistance, yet many of them do fine without it.

 Nest size and varroa mites

 But the difference I see cited most often is nest size.
 Feral honey bees maintain smaller colonies, and to keep them small, the bees swarm often.
 Frequent swarming seems to have a substantial effect on varroa mites: small colonies that swarm often are able to live with the mites instead of succumbing to them.